TechieGold/alx-higher_level_programming/0x03-python-data_structures/README.md

 The length of your files will be tested using wc\

 ## TASKS
-0. Print a list of integers\
+## 0. Print a list of integers\
-   Write a function that prints all integers of a list.\
+   Write a function that prints all integers of a list.

 Prototype: def print_list_integer(my_list=[]):\
 Format: one integer per line.
 See example\